Pasanlaksitha/Google-SantaTracker-GameBot/README.md

 * Grey: RGB(51, 51, 51)
 * Black: RGB(0, 0, 0)

+### Pixel Color Detection

+The line `pyautogui.pixel(217, 534)[0] == 51` in the code is responsible for detecting the colour of a specific pixel on the screen.
+This is achieved using the pyautogui.pixel() function, which returns the RGB color values of the pixel at the specified coordinates.

+217 and 534 are the X and Y coordinates, respectively, of the pixel being checked.
+`[0]` indicates that we are retrieving the red component of the RGB colour values, other arguments in this function are `[1] `and `[2]` which are Green and Blue respectively.
+The expression `== 51` checks if the red component of the pixel colour is equal to 51.

 The bot uses pixel colour detection to identify the game's current state based on the colour of specific pixels.

 ### Main Loop